 Broadcast Transaction to send it off over Tor to a random Bitcoin node so it can flood over to the miners for confirmation in a block.

-Can I CoinJoin the bitcoin on my hardware wallet?
+Can I CoinJoin bitcoins on my hardware wallet?

-You can't do that directly, so send them (in small portions >0.1BTC if needed) to a ''hot'' Wasabi Wallet for CoinJoin and then send them back to a new address on the Hardware wallet for cold-storage.
+hot Wasabi Wallet, do the CoinJoin and then send them back to a new address on the Hardware wallet for cold-storage.